Learning how to potty train a puppy can be a challenge…. I know!

 When you remember the basic instructions it will enable you to set the right course.
 This way you’ll be sure always to stay on track on how to potty train your puppy, even when there are accidents and setbacks.

 First of all, you need to be picky when you choose your breeder, it starts with him and the habits he gives your puppy.
-So check him out, visit the puppies at home with the breeder, ask for habits and observe!
+So check him out, visit the puppies at home with the breeder, ask for habits and observe his behavior!
 Eg does he carry the puppy outside when it needs to?
 Even when you visit him, he should still pay the puppies a lot of attention.

 You also need to be patient.
 Eg it is important that you remember to give her all the time she needs when you're out walking.
 You must accept that she can not learn this in one day.
-Your puppy is your responsibility, she’s depending on you.
+Your pet is your responsibility, she’s depending on you.

-Above all; PRAISE your puppy in a soft voice whenever she makes it right.
+Above all; PRAISE your puppy in a soft voice whenever she gets it right.
 It’s a big deal, so let her know how pleased you are!
 But keep your voice down, you don’t want to startle her or interrupt her in the act as this can make her afraid of you.

 When she’s finished, you can celebrate all you want.
 This way she'll know that what she did was fantastic - and also, you’ll have fun together!